 The Mountain Buggy Nano is a bare bones umbrella stroller with a compact fold.
 The Nano earned an impressive score of 7 of 10 for maneuverability with generally average scores in the remaining metrics.
 While the Nano is a nice looking stroller with a fairly compact fold and easy to navigate wheels, it didn't have any standout features to really drive its score higher.
 For the price, it feels like this stroller should have offered a little more like an increased recline or a larger canopy with spying window.
 With several higher scoring alternatives with cheaper or similar prices, it is hard to consider the Nano the best choice, no matter what you're looking for in a stroller.
-If you need something smaller, that moves well, the Quinny Yezz earned a top score for maneuverability and quality, with a lower weight and smaller folded size.

 Mountain Buggy Nano Review